WardBrian/CmdStanJupyter/README.md

 `CmdStanJupyter` is a package to help development of Stan models (using `CmdStanPy`) in jupyter notebooks.

+Use it with [jupyterlab-stan-highlight](https://github.com/WardBrian/jupyterlab-stan-highlight) to recieve highlighting for your `%%stan` blocks in python notebooks!

 The package is heavily based on Arvinds-ds [jupyterstan](https://github.com/janfreyberg/jupyterstan) package, but provides an interface that simply returns a `cmdstanpy.CmdStanModel` object.